adammj/ecg-sleep-staging/README.md

 ---

-There are 4 sections to this README:
+There are four sections to this README:

 1. [Folder contents](#folder-contents)
 2. [Using this with your own data](#using-this-with-your-own-data)